tdmckinn/ai-ml-roadmap/docs/notes/man_vs_machine_learning.md

 ## Tools and Knowledge: A Two-Way Street

 This all circles back to what's valuable in the AI landscape.
-Sure, AI models might all end up with similar knowledge, and you can find tutorials for just about anything or at this point create your own tutorials.
+Sure, AI models might all end up with similar knowledge, and you can find tutorials for just about anything—or at this point, create your own tutorials.
 But there's a beautiful spectrum between using tools and building them—and both sides matter.
 I'm a builder at heart—I build products.
 That means understanding how things work under the hood, not just how to use them.
 But I've also learned that using tools effectively is its own skill, one that often leads to deeper insights about how to build better ones.

 Think about it like learning music.
 Some people become amazing musicians without ever building instruments, while others craft instruments but barely play.
 The magic happens when you understand both sides—when your experience using tools informs how you build them, and your knowledge of building helps you use them more effectively.

 Right now, I'm diving into ML types through Coursera, and I find myself constantly thinking about potential projects—like that plant compatibility analyzer.
 Each step forward reveals new possibilities, new challenges, and new opportunities to grow.
 Whether you're using AI tools to solve problems or building new ones from scratch, there's value in both paths.

-I'll continue to think about how to learn, and what's useful on my path to AI competence.
-Starting with a foundation and building from it while relating practical knowledge to technical ideas mirrors the very learning patterns we see in ML - layering understanding upon understanding, making connections, finding patterns.
+I'll continue to think about how to learn and what's useful on my path to AI competence.
+Starting with a foundation and building from it while relating practical knowledge to technical ideas mirrors the very learning patterns we see in ML—layering understanding upon understanding, making connections, finding patterns.

 > You can just learn things!
 No one is stopping you—so why not start now?